Connor McManus: Career

 McManus joined Celtic's academy in 2005.
 McManus played for the team in the 2013–14 UEFA Youth League and scored versus A.C.
-Milan on 26 November 2013 but the club were still eliminated from the competition.
+Milan on 26 November 2013 but the club was still eliminated from the competition.
 In 2015, McManus won the Scottish Youth Cup, captaining the team to a 5–2 win over Old Firm rivals Rangers at Hampden Park.

 On 3 July 2015 McManus and teammate Michael Duffy were loaned out to Alloa Athletic.
 McManus made his senior debut twenty two days later, playing the full 90 minutes in a 1–0 win at Brora Rangers in the first round of the Scottish Challenge Cup and on 8 August 2015 McManus made his league debut in a 3–1 defeat away to Queen of the South at Palmerston Park in Dumfries.
 McManus scored one goal in a 2-2 draw versus the Doonhamers, as the Wasps were relegated to Scottish League One.